What is a chakra?

 (Mudra in Sanskrit means ‘gesture’, they are specific hand positions that bring intentional energy to a particular energy vortex/chakra during meditation.)

-Endocrine Gland: Pancreas
+Endocrine Gland: Thymus

 Each of the chakras interact with a gland from the endocrine system, this is the communication with the physical body.
 Messages are passed through hormones secreted by the glands and communication with the nervous system.